Apl223/Home-Lab/README.md

 ### Network Configuration

 All virtual machines are set to have bridged connections to have their own private IP.
-This is due to some issues carrying out payloads from exploits that are attempting to connect to the same IP.
+This is due to some issues in carrying out payloads from exploits that are attempting to connect to the same IP.

 ### Web Applications